RichieGarafola/ASU-FinTech-Python/Forecasting Net Prophet/README.md

 3. Produce a sales forecast for the finance group.
 Give them a number for the expected total sales in the next quarter.
 Include the best- and worst-case scenarios to help them make better plans.

 ---

-## Submission

-- Create Jupyter notebooks for the analysis, and host them on GitHub.

-- Include a Markdown file that summarizes your models and findings, and include this report in your GitHub repo.

-- Submit the link to your GitHub project to Bootcamp Spot.

----

-© 2021 Trilogy Education Services, a 2U, Inc. brand.
-All Rights Reserved.